-BUSINESS ADMINISTRATION AND TECHNOLOGY DEPARTMENT
+BUSINESS ADMINISTRATION AND TECHNOLOGY PROGRAMS

 The Business Administration and Technology Department provides students with the opportunity to develop the ability and skills in the principles and practice of these fields.
 It aims to develop in the students an understanding of the management and technology situations while they have the opportunity of acquiring skills such as problem solving, teamwork, communication, memory, self management and administrative techniques.
+This Department offers the following academic offering:

+Business Administration programs:

-This Department offers Associate's Degrees in Accounting, Business Administration, Entrepreneurship, Network Technology, Electrical Engineering Technology and Office Systems, and Bachelor's Degrees in Business Administration, Office Systems Administration and Network Technology.
+Associate's Degrees in Accounting, Business Administration, Entrepreneurship, and Office Systems, and Bachelor's Degrees in Business Administration and Office Systems Administration.